martinthomson/vrs/draft-thomson-elegy-vrs.md

 # RFC 3797

-This document describes what is an alternative process to that described in RFC 3797 {{?RFC3797}}.
+This document describes an alternative process to that described in RFC 3797
+{{?RFC3797}}.
 It makes no effort to replace RFC 3797, however it is worth noting certain key differences.

-This process allows for more rapid replacement through the use of a one-time code.
+This process allows for more rapid substitution through the use of a one-time code.

 This process is marginally more robust against the inclusion of disqualified options.
-The process in RFC 3797 critically depends on the number of options being known; see {{Section 5.1 of ?RFC3797}}, which recommends that invalid options remain in the list after the list is determined.
+The process in RFC 3797 critically depends on the number of options being known.
+See {{Section 5.1 of ?RFC3797}} recommends that any option found to be invalid remains in the list once the list is fixed.
 This is because RFC 3797 selects from an ordered list by calculating an index from its PRF output, modulo the number of remaining options.

-In comparison, this process sorts the output of its PRF, with each output being dependent only on the randomness and the label.
+In comparison, this process sorts the output of its PRF, with each output being dependent only on the public randomness, the one-time code, and the label for the option.
 For the process in this document, only labels need to be fixed prior to learning the randomness, not the composition of the entire list of options.
+This makes it possible to add or remove options without affecting the ordering of other options, if those changes can be justified.

+This process might be considered simpler than RFC 3797, even with the use of one-time codes for substitution.

 # Acknowledgments